gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -t, --type TYPE                  Cloud Type
         --description DESCRIPTION    Description (optional)
         --certificate-provider CODE  Certificate Provider.
+Default is 'internal' --costing-mode VALUE         Costing Mode can be off,costing,full, Default is off.
+        --credential VALUE           Credential ID or "local"
-Default is 'internal' -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
+    -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
 Use passed options as the default value.
     -N, --no-prompt                  Skip prompts.
 Use default values for all optional fields.